How Best To Snag And Destroy Bedbugs?

 Summer is a time of travel and fun.
 But with every bed an exhausted traveler falls into after a day of sightseeing, the chances of bringing home an unwanted bug increase.

 Bedbugs don't fly or jump or come in from your garden.
-They crawl very quickly and are great at hiding in your luggage when you travel, and hitching a ride into your home — or hotel room.
+They crawl very quickly and are great at hiding in your luggage when you travel and hitching a ride into your home — or hotel room.

 "It would probably be a prudent thing to do a quick bed check if you're sleeping in a strange bed," says Michael Potter, an entomologist at the University of Kentucky who researches bedbugs.
 His recommendation goes for beds in fancy hotel rooms, as well as dorms and summer camp bunk beds.